mweidner037/list-positions/internals.md

 In general, the tree alternates between two kinds of layers:

-- **Bunch layers** in which each node is labeled by a _bunch ID_ - a string that is unique among the whole tree.
+- **Bunch layers** in which each node is labeled by a _bunchID_ - a string that is unique among the whole tree.
 (Blue nodes in the image.)
 - **Offset layers** in which each node is labeled by a nonnegative integer _offset_.
 (Orange nodes in the image.)

-The tree's root is a bunch node with bunch ID `"ROOT"` (`BunchIDs.ROOT`).
+The tree's root is a bunch node with bunchID `"ROOT"` (`BunchIDs.ROOT`).

 The tree's nodes are totally ordered using a depth-first search: visit the root, then traverse each of its child nodes recursively.
 A node's children are traversed in the order:

-- For bunch layers, visit the children in order by bunch ID.
+- For bunch layers, visit the children in order by bunchID.
 Specifically, use the lexicographic order on the strings `bunchID + ","`.
 (We'll explain the extra comma [later](#lexpositions).)
 - For offset layers, visit the children in order by offset.

 Each Order instance stores a tree of the above form.
 The tree's bunch nodes correspond to the bunches described in the readme.
 A bunch's BunchMeta `{ bunchID, parentID, offset }` says: I am a grandchild of the bunch node `parentID`, a child of its child `offset`.